 Recommended Parking Lots

 Many privately owned and operated parking lots are located in the vicinity of the Wolstein Center.
 These lots are not owned or operated by the University and parking rates vary.
-For a map of University owned and operated parking lots, please visit the Parking & Transportation Services website at www.csuohio.edu/aboutcsu/campusmap.pdf.
+For a map of University owned and operated parking lots, please visit the Cleveland State University Parking Services website at www.csuohio.edu/aboutcsu/campusmap.pdf.

 For the convenience of guests requiring special accommodations, it is recommended that they enter the Wolstein Center via Gate D, located near E. 18th Street and Prospect Avenue.